📹 Recordings for “ChatGPT in Localization” available on demand. Watch here.

-This guide is useful to train your own Amazon translation model.
+This guide is useful to train your own Amazon MT model.
 For example, you can train a domain model, such as medical, legal, video games, financial reporting with your translation memory accumulated over the years.
 Alternatively, you can make an organization-specific model that knows all the product and people names, and follows your individual styles.

 Unlike brands like Globalese, ModernMT and Systran, training Amazon model is a technically complex task that requires some developer skills and knowledge.
 But with our guide a technically-savvy project manager or a solution architect on a language team can take on the ML operations.